tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 _*Our change is not visible!!!*_

-We can see in the Logfile, the CICD_BUILD_TIME, the GIT_COMMIT_SHA and also the timestamp when the log was written.
+We can see in the Logfile, the `CICD_BUILD_TIME`, the `GIT_COMMIT_SHA` and also the timestamp when the log was written.
 This is not our latest build and also the time when the log was written is the same as before the canvas redeployment.
 This means, the secretsmanagement-operator was not updated.

 Our deployment did not change and the dockerimage name also not, it is still `tmforumodacanvas/secretsmanagement-operator:0.1.1-issue3456`.

 So, Kubernetes did not see any reason to redeploy the SecretsManagement-Operator.
-When we did the first upgrade, the docker image changed from "...:0.1.0" to "...:0.1.1-issue3456" and that triggered a redeployment of the secretsmanagement-operator.
+When we did the first upgrade, the docker image changed from `...:0.1.0` to `...:0.1.1-issue3456` and that triggered a redeployment of the secretsmanagement-operator.
-Now the image did not change, it is still "...:0.1.1-issue3456".
+Now the image did not change, it is still `...:0.1.1-issue3456`.

 But we can trigger a redeployment manually: